santigarcor/laratrust/docs/usage/concepts.rst

    // This will return the users with 'admin' role.
    $users = User::whereRoleIs('admin')->get();

-Also if you want to retrieve the users that have some permission you can use the query scope ``wherePermissionIs``:
+Also, if you want to retrieve the users that have some permission you can use the query scope ``wherePermissionIs``:

 .. code-block:: php